-Opus Instruments are the team behind the Osiris camera, the world's leading camera for infrared reflectography (IRR).
+Opus Instruments are the team behind the Apollo and Osiris cameras, the world's leading cameras for infrared reflectography (IRR).
 It's been used to examine hundreds of artworks at leading institutions and art galleries around the world and has made notable contributions within the fields of both art conservation and art history.

 With a background in optical technology, Laurence Robinson founded Opus Instruments after consulting with the National Gallery (London) on updating their system for the infrared inspection of paintings.
 In 2014, Opus Instruments joined the SDI Plc group who have experience with imaging systems from cell research to astrophotography.
 In 2016, Opus have joined forces with another member of SDI Plc, Atik Cameras, the leading European manufacturer of CCD cameras used in astronomy and the life sciences.
 They have been building Osiris cameras since 2014, and now bring over ten years of imaging expertise to the development and support of Opus Instruments.

 Steve has a background in novel Electronics design and scientific imaging.
 He founded Artemis CCD Ltd in 2006 in order to serve the life science and astronomical imaging market with high-quality cooled CCD cameras which are designed in-house and sold under the Atik Cameras brand.
 He is a fellow of the Royal Astronomical Society and a Member of the Institute of Electrical and Electronics Engineers.
 In 2014 he was involved in the acquisition of Opus Instruments by SDI PLC and the subsequent incorporation of that business within Artemis CCD Ltd. Steve is now applying his interest in creative approaches to imaging to the study of fine art.